Deutsche Bank says no execs found to be aware of Libor misconduct

-FRANKFURT Deutsche Bank (DBKGn.DE) said none of its management board members had been found to have been involved in or aware of efforts by dozens of its staff to manipulate benchmark interest rates like Libor over a seven year period.
+FRANKFURT, April 23 Deutsche Bank said none of its management board members had been found to have been involved in or aware of efforts by dozens of its staff to manipulate benchmark interest rates like Libor over a seven year period.

-U.S. and British regulators fined Deutsche Bank a hefty $2.5 billion (1.67 billion pounds), and its key London subsidiary pleaded guilty to benchmark interest rate rigging on Thursday as it became the latest financial group to settle allegations of misconduct.
+U.S. and British regulators fined Deutsche Bank a hefty $2.5 billion, and its key London subsidiary pleaded guilty to benchmark interest rate rigging on Thursday as it became the latest financial group to settle allegations of misconduct.

 The bank acknowledged that it suffered defects and delays in producing documents and telephone recordings for investigators.